zitadel/zitadel/docs/docs/guides/installation/custom-domain.md

 <!-- TODO: verify -->
 ZITADEL creates random subdomains for each instance created.
 However, for the default instance, this is most probably not the desired behavior.
-Your can give the default instance an explicit fixed custom domain here.
+You can give the default instance a fixed custom domain here.

 ```yaml
 S3DefaultInstance: